-Aquascaping requires a lot of patience, knowledge but also imagination.
-While setting up a new freshwater aquarium, one of the elements is the proper aquarium driftwood, unless we decide on the hardscape with rocks only.
-In this article we want to present you 5 types of aquarium driftwood we can find on the market.
+Aquascaping requires a lot of patience, and knowledge but also imagination.
+While setting up a new freshwater aquarium, one of the elements is the proper aquarium driftwood, unless we decide on a hardscape with rocks only.
+In this article, we want to present you 5 types of aquarium driftwood we can find on the market.

 What to choose?

 The fact is that we can’t add any wood found in the forest to our planted aquariums.
 This is because it releases tannins which in huge amounts are harmful to the live stock.
 Therefore such a wood should be well prepared before putting into the tank.
 Moreover, we need to remember that different wood species affect the water parameters in different ways.
 Thus buying the ready driftwood can be a good idea if you don’t feel comfortable with preparing the wood yourself for a long time.
 The aquarium wood available in fish stores or on-line usually need minimum preparation if any.

 Are you looking for a nice piece of wood to your planted aquariums?!
 Here are 5 of many that you can find on the market!

 This kind of driftwood is perfect for blackwater aquascapes.
 This one is native to Malaysia hence its name.
 It releases a moderate amount of tannins which is kind of beneficial for freshwater aquariums.
 Distinguished by the beautiful orange shade of the branches.
 It’s used mostly in larger aquariums due to its majestic shape so be sure that you have the right size of tank to fit it.
 Soaking in water is highly recommended before introducing it to the tank unless you want the water to become cloudy.